magnusjerre/math-expression-evaluator/README.md

 // The Mapping-class specifies which operand that should be mapped data class Mapping(val name: String? = null, val index: Int? = null)
 ```

+# Edge / Error cases
+## Dividing by zero
+Dividing something by 0 will result in infinity
+## Sqrt(negative number)
+Calculating the square root of a negative number returns NaN